 — The New York Times

-Skip La Plante
+Skip La Plante (Always)

-La Plante serves as musical director, composer, and musician for Wendy Osserman Dance Company.
+Skip La Plante serves as musical director, composer, and musician for Wendy Osserman Dance Company.
 He has composed for over 100 modern dance and theater presentations including collaborating with Joseph Chaikin and Sam Shepard on Tongues/Savage Love.
 In 1975 he co-founded Music for Homemade Instruments, an ensemble dedicated to creating and composing for new and unusual instruments, often made from trash and other found objects.
 One of New York City’s leading microtonalists, La Plante has built instruments and composed for alternative tuning systems such as Harry Partch’s 43 pitch per octave tuning.
 With the ensemble Bash The Trash, La Plante has shown hundreds of thousands of students how and why musical instruments sound as they do.
 A teaching artist at New York City’s Materials for the Arts, which receives donations of unwanted items from corporations and makes the items available to teachers and artists.
 He has explored both non-western music — living in Indonesia for two years to study musical performance and gamelan building — and music in the European tradition, working with Milton Babbitt as his college thesis advisor.
 La Plante spends considerable time backpacking and has mined that experience for compositional ideas.
-He has collaborated with Wendy Osserman Dance Company for the last seven years.
+He has collaborated with Wendy Osserman Dance Company for the last ten years.